dirklach/frontend-framework-dirk-lach/README.md

 # FriendlyCSS

-**My approach to writing friendly and scalable CSS.**
+**This is my very own approach to writing friendly and scalable CSS.**

 This is a living document, based on best practices and personal experience.
 Written by Dirk Lach, Designer and Developer.

 ---